Direct debit for small business: setup, costs and timing

 Key takeaways

-• Choose a direct debit provider that integrates seamlessly with your accounting software like Xero to automate payment reconciliation and eliminate hours of manual admin work.
+- Choose a direct debit provider that integrates with your accounting software, as this automates payment matching and reconciliation, saving you significant time on manual admin tasks.

 What is direct debit?

-Direct debit is an automated payment method that collects money directly from your customer’s bank account.
-You notify your customer in advance about payment amounts and dates, then the payment is collected automatically.
+Direct debit is an automated payment method that lets you collect money directly from your customer's bank account on a set schedule.
+You notify your customer in advance about payment amounts and dates, often 10 working days in advance if there are changes, and the payment processes automatically without any action required from them.

 Benefits of direct debit for small business

-• Customer convenience: No manual payments or missed due dates
+- Customer convenience: no manual payments or missed due dates for your customers

-• Automated collections: Eliminates invoice chasing and follow-up calls
+- Automated collections: no more invoice chasing or follow-up calls

 Direct debit works well for: